-First Black woman named as Connecticut’s top public defender
+Connecticut’s new top public defender 1st Black woman in job

 HARTFORD, Conn.
-(AP) — The first Black woman has been appointed as Connecticut’s chief public defender.
+(AP) — For the first time, a Black woman has been appointed as Connecticut’s chief public defender.

 TaShun Bowden-Lewis, who officially began her job on Friday overseeing the Division of Public Defender Services, said she hopes to provide minority clients with a greater sense of trust in the state’s criminal justice system.